 Payment aggregators generally have a quick and easy application process and allow for much faster processing times than conventional payment processors.
 Fees tend to be more straightforward, and aggregators are often cheaper overall, depending on the amount and value of your transactions.

-Unfortunately, payment aggregators are warier of risks and may place holds on your account if they detect potentially suspicious activity or the increased possibility of chargebacks.
+Unfortunately, payment aggregators are warier of risks and may place holds on your account if they detect suspicious activity or the increased possibility of chargebacks.

 Unlike payment processors, aggregators generally offer fixed rates, so even as your transaction volume increases, the price you pay does not increase.
 Payment processors, on the other hand, typically offer more favorable rates to businesses with high transaction volumes or high-value transactions.